Mental Health and Parenting Resources

 - Angel Sense – A unique accessory specially designed for children with special needs, continuously monitors your child’s location and alerts on any unexpected changes.
 Very helpful for children who tend to wander.

 - EvoLibri – Founded by Jan Johnston-Tyler, MA.
-EvoLibri is a socially-responsible, fee-for-http://www.evolibri.com/index.htmlservice agency serving teens and adults with specific challenges which without targeted services, located in the Silcon Valley.
+EvoLibri is a socially-responsible, fee-for-service agency serving teens and adults with specific challenges without targeted services, located in the Silicon Valley.

 - The Autistic Self Advocacy Network (ASAN) – The Autistic Self Advocacy Network seeks to advance the principles of the disability rights movement in the world of autism.